yingxuan0806/Viz-Wiz/README.md

 - two game modes: single and multiplayer (up to 4)
 - four difficulty levels: Beginner I, Beginner II, Novice, Expert

+## Potential Startup Idea

-It is a potential startup idea that I am currently looking into - a one stop platform that:
+Currently looking into a one stop platform that:

-- provides training through game play
+- provides training on cognitive skills through game play
 - gives personalised feedback and suggestions for improvement based on accumulated play

-To be expanded to more types of cognitive skills, not just limiting to visual proficiency:
+To be expanded to more aspects of cognitive skills, not just limiting to visual proficiency:

 - deductive reasoning
 - inductive reasoning